Philantrop/calibre-ios-reader-applications/README.md

     calibre-debug -g

 <samp>plugins/iOS reader applications.json</samp>, stored in the user’s configuration directory, contains a variable <samp>developer\_mode</samp>.
-Setting <samp>developer_mode</samp> to **true** will print the content of all commands to the debug stream when when Marvin is the selected reader application.
+Setting <samp>development_mode</samp> to **true** will print the content of all commands to the debug stream when when Marvin is the selected reader application.

 ---
+###Calibre-unaware reader applications###
+Some reader applications allow modeless interaction with their Documents folder through iTunes.
+For these reader applications, it may be possible to implement a driver with basic IO functionality without implementing the ‘smart’ protocol described above.

+The GoodReader code is a good starting point for such a driver.

+* GoodReader monitors its Documents folder in realtime, displaying content changes as they occur.
+* GoodReader does not present any metadata other than the cover, and has no apparent database other than the folder structure of Documents.
+* There is no 'GoodReader Options' tab in the config dialog, and thus no options, switches, or help file.
+The functionality for this driver is very similar to the driver for a Kindle or Sony hardware reader.

+The driver parses the Documents folder for installed books, building its own sqlite database by passing the PDFs to calibre to extract metadata.
+The first time the driver sees a book, it takes some time to parse it for metadata, but subsequent references to the same book in the same folder location are retrieved from the driver's cached metadata.
+The database is stored in the reader app's sandbox, and updated after every operation.

+There are some inconsistencies between calibre's Device view and GoodReader's My Documents view.
+GoodReader supports nested folders, calibre does not.
+Calibre's device view shows all discovered PDFs in GoodReader in a flat list.
+Any books added to GoodReader are added to the top level of the My Documents folder.
+Moving them to a subfolder must be done within the GoodReader application.

+---
-Last update June 9, 2013 6:12:13 AM MDT
+Last update June 18, 2013 2:19:57 PM MDT